Best Solar Design Software in India for 2026

 Q1.
 What is the best solar design software for Indian EPCs in 2026?

-There is no single best solar design software for Indian EPCs.
-It depends on your workflow.
-For field sales teams who close residential and commercial deals on-site, Reslink is the strongest choice because it is the only platform that supports full 3D design on a mobile phone, automated BOE and Bills of Structure, and WhatsApp proposal delivery before leaving the site.
+Reslink is the best solar design software for Indian EPCs in 2026.
+It is the only platform that supports 3D design on a phone, shadow simulation, automated BOE, Bills of Structure, bank-ready SLD, CAPEX and OPEX proposals, ALMM compliance, PM Surya Ghar subsidy calculation, and WhatsApp proposal delivery in one connected workflow.
 For utility-scale projects requiring bankable generation reports for lender due diligence, PVsyst is the industry standard.
-For small installers under 20 projects per month who need professional proposals at no cost, OpenSolar is the most accessible entry point.
+For small installers looking for a free software, OpenSolar is the most accessible entry point.

 Q2.
 Which solar design software is best for closing deals on-site in India?